This Free App Has Helped Me Save Over $700 in 5 Months Without Noticing

 Could This Automatic Savings App Be the Perfect Solution?

-Pronounced “capital,” Qapital describes itself as an “everyday banking app that helps you save for the things you want.”
+Pronounced “capital,” Qapital describes itself as a “new way to bank that lets you save for the things you want, just by doing the things you do.”

 I describe it as a money-saving game.